okba-zoueghi/mega-download/README.md

 The CLI uses MEGAcmd, therefore mega-cmd shall be available.

-For installing MEGAcmd, refer to https://github.com/meganz/MEGAcmd
+For installing MEGAcmd, refer to https://mega.io/cmd#download and https://github.com/meganz/MEGAcmd

-Tested with MEGAcmd versions: 1.5.1.1 | 1.6.3.1
+Tested with MEGAcmd versions:
+- 1.5.1.1
+- 1.6.3.1
+- 1.7.0.6

 Tested on Rpi 4 running Debian (MEGAcmd deb files can be found in https://mega.nz/linux/repo/)